arjunsingh81989/NeighborhoodMap/README.md

 # Neighborhood Map Project : Udacity's Front End NanoDegree Program

-Technologies: Knockout Javascript Framework, Bootstrap, jQuery
+Technologies: Knockout JavaScript Framework, Bootstrap, jQuery

 This application finds nearby attractions for your current location using Google Maps API and shows them in a map with markers.